canalem/clusterpluck/tutorials/02_Open_Cluster_Name.rst

 Any or all of these can be amended by using the general ``search()`` function but that is for another tutorial.

-Now let’s create a pandas dataframe from the CSV file.
+Let’s create a pandas dataframe from the CSV file.
 This function also corrects and adds a few columns.

 .. code:: ipython3